CreadDiscans/ServiceDesigner/TUTORIAL.md

 <!-- GIF file is just guid line -->

-> The gif image file's main purpose is to explain how it works, so maybe it looks messy.
+> The gif image file is temporary example, so maybe it looks messy.
 > It will be uploaded with demo page later.

 # ServiceDesigner Tutorial